gcanti/fp-ts/docs/modules/Either.ts.md

 ## getSemigroupKValidation

-The default [`SemigroupK`](#semigroupk) instance returns the last error, if you want to get all errors you need to provide an way to concatenate them via a `Semigroup`.
+The default [`SemigroupK`](#semigroupk) instance returns the last error, if you want to get all errors you need to provide an way to combine them via a `Semigroup`.

 **Signature**